Things to Do in Detroit in July

 Best Activities in July

-Detroit Riverfront and Belle Isle Exploration
+Detroit River kayaking and Belle Isle paddleboarding

 July Events & Festivals